oltree/webpack-react-redux-app/README.md

 # Project Description

-This pet project is a training project for the study of technology ReactJS.
+This project is a training project for the study of technology MobX.

-## Functionality

-- **Car catalog:** View and add cars to the catalog.

 ## Technologies

 - React JS
+- TypeScript
-- JavaScript
+- MobX
-- SCSS
+- Mobx-react-lite
 - Axios
-- Redux toolkit
-- Webpack
-- Redux-Thunk
-- React-hook-form
+- Mobx-utils

 ## Installation